Which U.S. Cities Are the Most Dangerous?

 Several large cities are on the list, including St. Louis, Detroit, Memphis, Kansas City and Baltimore, which also appeared on the list of cities with the highest numbers of violent crimes.

-Just over 17,000 people were the victims of murder or intentional manslaughter in the United States in 2017, making murder one of the few violent crimes that’s actually rising.
-Since 2014, the number of murders in the U.S. has gone up by more than 22% and stands at levels last seen more than a decade ago.
+During the reporting period, just over 17,000 people became victims of murder and intentional manslaughter in the United States, making murder one of the few violent crimes that’s actually rising amid the general decline of violent crime in the country.
+The number of murders in the U.S. has gone up by more than 22% in a three-year period and currently stands at levels last seen more than a decade ago.

 Chicago had the most murders among all cities with 653, nearly double the second-highest city, Baltimore.

 As with the overall number of violent crimes, this list largely tracks with population size, though St. Louis, with a population of about 310,000, comes in at No. 8.
-Chicago had nearly as many murders as Baltimore and Philadelphia combined in 2017.
+Chicago had nearly as many murders as Baltimore and Philadelphia combined.

 After adjusting for population differences, though, the city with the highest murder rate does not appear among the top 10 when it comes to total volume of murders.